How to Stop Picking Your Nails and Cuticles

 This is for you if:

-You pick at your nails or cuticles regularly
+You pick at your nails regularly

 Your nails won’t grow or hold length